-The second part of the incentive fee is a capital gains incentive fee that will be determined and payable in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date), and will equal 15.0% of our realized capital gains as of the end of the fiscal year following this offering.
-See "Management and Other Agreements- Advisory Agreement" for more information.
+If the Amended Advisory Agreement is approved by our shareholders, the second part of the incentive fee is a capital gains incentive fee that will be determined and payable in arrears as of the end of each fiscal year (or upon termination of the Advisory Agreement, as of the termination date), and will equal 15.0% of our realized capital gains from the beginning of the calendar quarter following the expiration of the fee waiver described above.
+See "Management and Other Agreements-Advisory Agreement."

 Administration Agreement Our Administrator is Churchill BDC Administration LLC.
 Pursuant to the Administration Agreement, the Administrator furnishes us with office facilities and equipment and provides clerical, bookkeeping and record keeping and other administrative services at such facilities.
 The Administrator performs, or oversees the performance of, our required administrative services, which include, among other things, assisting us with the preparation of the financial records that we are required to maintain and with the preparation of reports to shareholders and reports filed with the SEC.
 The Administrator also assists us in other responsibilities.
 See "Management and Other Agreements-Administration Agreement."
 Trading at a Discount Shares of closed-end investment companies, including BDCs, frequently trade at a discount to their NAV.
 We are not generally able to issue and sell our common stock at a price below our NAV per share unless we have shareholder approval.
-At a special meeting of shareholders held on December 15, 2023, our shareholders authorized us, subject to approval of our Board, to sell or otherwise issue shares of our common stock during the next year at a price below our NAV per share, subject to certain conditions.
-The authorization is effective until December 15, 2024.
 The risk that our shares may trade at a discount to our NAV is separate and distinct from the risk that our NAV per share may decline.
 We cannot predict whether our shares will trade above, at or below NAV.
-See "Risk Factors."
+See " Risk Factors ."
 Custodian, Transfer and Dividend Paying Agent and Registrar U.S. Bank serves as our custodian and as our transfer and dividend paying agent and registrar.
 Following the consummation of this offering, Computershare, Inc. will serve as our transfer agent and dividend paying agent and registrar.
 See " Custodian, Transfer and Dividend Paying Agent and Registrar ."
 Available Information This prospectus constitutes part of a registration statement on Form N-2 that we have filed with the SEC under the Securities Act.
 This registration statement contains additional information about us and the shares of our common stock being offered by this prospectus.
 We also are required to file annual, quarterly and current periodic reports, proxy statements and other information meeting the informational requirements of the Exchange Act with the SEC.
 This information is available on the SEC's website at www.sec.gov.